Pulmonologist: Those with lung disease need to protect selves from wildfire smoke, healthy people fine

 Dr. Seifer said the AQI in St. Lawrence County is high enough that those with chronic lung disease will need to take steps to protect themselves.

+Dr. Williams additionally advised that those who are at risk closed their windows and doors while staying inside, and close the fresh air intake on any air conditioning units in a home or car.

+“Avoid activities that increase indoor smoke.
+Avoid outdoor activities that are strenuous.
+Do not smoke cigarettes,” Dr. Williams added.

-Dr. Seifer added that those with lung diseases who need to buy necessities like food or medicine should try to find someone else to do it for them so they can stay indoors.
+Dr. Seifer said that those with lung diseases who need to buy necessities like food or medicine should try to find someone else to do it for them so they can stay indoors.

 For those without lung conditions, he says, “I think it’s important the general public just chills out, because it’s not a problem, really.”